Through conversations, we are able to learn from others, reflect on ourselves, and better navigate a conscious life.

 If done right, listeners should walk away from episodes with a deeper understanding and a renewed sense of curiosity.
 Of course, not all of the conversations or guests will appeal to everyone.
 And that is the point.
 We consciously want to explore the thinking, ideas, and methods of thoughtful people to deepen our understanding, challenge our ideas, and gain a broader perspective.

-Of the 21 interviews that we published this year, these are the top five (as measured by downloads in the first 30 days):
+Of the 21 interviews that we published in 2018, these are the top five (as measured by downloads in the first 30 days):

 - #27 The Art of Letting Other People Have Your Way — Negotiation expert Chris Voss, former lead international kidnapping negotiator for the FBI and author of the excellent book, Never Split the Difference, offers some hands-on negotiation training.